protontypes/protonpage/content/en/blog/news/continuous-reforestation/index.md

   params:
     byline: ""
 ---
+## TL;DR

-Even if the direct reduction of greenhouse gas emissions is the most cost effective and efficient way to stop climate change, it will still be necessary for decades to capture the already produced emissions from the atmosphere.
-Reforestation is one of the most efficient ways to do so.
-It is the only carbon capture technology that can be applied cost-effectively worldwide without generating large maintenance costs.
-At the same time, it restores original habitats that ensure biodiversity and provide other natural resources such as water, soil, and clean air.
+Although directly reducing greenhouse gas emissions is the best way to curb climate change in terms of cost and effectiveness, it will still be necessary to capture emissions already produced in the atmosphere for some decades to come.
+Reforestation is one of the most effective ways to do this as it is the only carbon sequestration technology that can be implemented cost-effectively and without generating large maintenance costs at the global scale.
+At the same time, it restores the original ecosystems that ensure biodiversity and provide other valuable natural resources such as water, soil and clean air.

 With the [Continuous Reforestation GitHub Action](https://github.com/protontypes/Continuous-Reforestation) concept we demonstrate a simple way to automate the offsetting of greenhouse gas emissions throughout the life cycle of your products.
-It allows you to plant any desired number of trees based on various actions in your workflow.
+It allows you to plant any desired number of trees based on various actions in your development workflow.

 ##  Automated Carbon Capture

 Modern development processes such as *Continuous Integration* and *Continuous Deployment* frame the product usage and product development processes in a recurring, automated cycle.
-Moreover, through a constant capture of field data, detailed information about the entire [life cycle impact](https://en.wikipedia.org/wiki/Life-cycle_assessment) can be generated.
-By combining these two apparently disconnected mechanisms, a direct and automated path to compensate the estimated ecological footprint becomes possible for many product today.
+On the other hand, through a constant capture of field data, detailed information about the entire [life cycle impact](https://en.wikipedia.org/wiki/Life-cycle_assessment) can be generated.
+By combining these two apparently disconnected mechanisms, a direct and automated path to compensate for the estimated ecological footprint of many products becomes possible.

-Continuous Reforestation is an important module in this context.
-A process that is otherwise used for quality assurance and automatic delivery of products can now also be used to reduce the ecological footprint of products.
-Another advantage is the disclosure of the life cycle assessment.
-Companies are now able to publicly demonstrate the sustainability of their own products and how they offset their own impact on the environment.
+Continuous Reforestation is an important enabler in this context.
+A process that is otherwise used for quality assurance and lean development of digital products can also be used to reduce their ecological footprint.
+Moreover, it allows for a disclosure of the life cycle emissions and offsetting actions.
+Companies are now able to publicly demonstrate the sustainability of their products and how they offset their own impact on the environment.
 Customers and independent institutions have the opportunity to get a direct insight into the data.
-Greenwashing, one of the major problems on the way to an ecological economy, can thus be made much more difficult.
+Greenwashing, one of the major problems on the way to an environmentaly sustainable economy, can thus be made much more difficult.

 {{< imgproc devop Resize "500x" >}}
 <div style="text-align: center; display: flex; align-items: center; flex-direction: column">